tatut/swixt/README.md

 ### Nested queries

-XTDB has a handy way to query nested data which.
+XTDB has a handy way to query nested data much more conveniently than regular SQL joins.
 If a value is another dict, it is interpreted as a nested subquery to return.
 By default the items are returned in a nested list (using NEST_MANY), but you can specify `'_cardinality': one` to return only 1 item (using NEST_ONE), in which case the subquery must only return one row.

 You can refer to the parent via `^(parent_field)` to specify join condition.